 Todd McDonald came to Prairie Public after spending 13-years doing news in the realm of commercial radio, and he has spent a lot of his time in newsrooms in northwest Minnesota and eastern North Dakota.
 When Todd’s not out with his microphone gathering information, he’s spending time with his wife Lynette and son Ian camping, doing backyard astronomy and continuing his search for obscure musics.

 Host, Into the Music

 Merrill E. Piepkorn has performed professionally with several musical groups, the most notable of which was Skunk Hollow.
-He continues to perform on stage with The Radio Stars and with his traveling live show “Dakota Air: The Radio Show,” which airs on Prairie Public, and he is the voice of Prairie Public’s “Dakota Datebook.”
+He continues to perform on stage with The Radio Stars, and he is the voice of Prairie Public’s “Dakota Datebook.”
 Merrill and his wife Connie live in North Fargo.

 Scott Prebys has enjoyed a highly successful career as a performer, educator, conductor, and clinician.
 He is a 2009 recipient of the Governor’s Award for Excellence in the Arts (North Dakota) and recently concluded a 37-year career in higher education.
 His appointment as program host of “Prebys on Classics” was preceded by a long tenure as a volunteer host of Prairie Public’s radio show “Prebys on Jazz.”

 Ashley Thornberg has worked in Prairie Public’s development department since 2009.
 She’s also a special contributor for the “Main Street” radio show.
 She has worked as a freelance writer and photographer and was a producer and reporter at Valley News Live before joining Prairie Public.
 Ashley and her husband, Zach, live in Moorhead.